Our Team

 Director of Operations

-Along with Sharon Madison, John is one of the founders of We Ride 4 and is principally involved in developing and executing its long-term strategic initiatives.
-He is a senior executive with over 35 years of business experience.
-Prior to co-founding We Ride 4; he spent the last 11 years of his career as the market sales leader for Grant Thornton in the Desert and Mountain States Region.
-He also has over 10 years of experience in Management Consulting working with Fortune 100 C-Level executives developing strategic business and technology solutions for their global operations.
+Along with Sharon Madison, John co-founded We Ride 4 and plays a key role in shaping its long-term strategic initiatives.
+A senior executive with over 35 years of business experience, he previously spent 11 years as the market sales leader for Grant Thornton in the Desert and Mountain States Region.
+He also has over a decade of Management Consulting experience, advising Fortune 100 executives on business and technology solutions.

-His favorite line for We Ride 4… "Just come and be part of it, however it works for you!”
+His favorite We Ride 4 mantra?
+"Just come and be part of it, however it works for you!”

 Board of Directors